Sema4 Holdings Corp. (SMFR) Just Got Our Attention

 SMFR’s Market Performance

-SMFR stocks went up by 9.41% for the week, with a monthly drop of -15.45% and a quarterly performance of -42.77%, while its annual performance rate touched -84.50%.
-The volatility ratio for the week stands at 12.85% while the volatility levels for the past 30 days are set at 13.94% for Sema4 Holdings Corp..
-The simple moving average for the period of the last 20 days is -7.05% for SMFR stocks with a simple moving average of -63.87% for the last 200 days.
+SMFR stocks went down by -4.63% for the week, with a monthly drop of -10.43% and a quarterly performance of -32.46%, while its annual performance rate touched -82.66%.
+The volatility ratio for the week stands at 12.54% while the volatility levels for the past 30 days are set at 13.71% for Sema4 Holdings Corp..
+The simple moving average for the period of the last 20 days is 6.35% for SMFR stocks with a simple moving average of -59.00% for the last 200 days.

 Analysts’ Opinion of SMFR

 Many brokerage firms have already submitted their reports for SMFR stocks, with Goldman repeating the rating for SMFR by listing it as a “Buy.”
-The predicted price for SMFR in the upcoming period, according to Goldman is $12 based on the research report published on November 19th of the previous year 2021.
+The predicted price for SMFR in the upcoming period, according to Goldman is $3.50 based on the research report published on June 02nd of the current year 2022.

-BTIG Research, on the other hand, stated in their research note that they expect to see SMFR reach a price target of $12.
-The rating they have provided for SMFR stocks is “Buy” according to the report published on October 08th, 2021.
+Goldman, on the other hand, stated in their research note that they expect to see SMFR reach a price target of $12.
+The rating they have provided for SMFR stocks is “Buy” according to the report published on November 19th, 2021.

-Cowen gave a rating of “Outperform” to SMFR, setting the target price at $13 in the report published on September 30th of the previous year.
+BTIG Research gave a rating of “Buy” to SMFR, setting the target price at $12 in the report published on October 08th of the previous year.

-During the last 5 trading sessions, SMFR rose by +9.41%, which changed the moving average for the period of 200-days by -83.63% in comparison to the 20-day moving average, which settled at $1.99.
-In addition, Sema4 Holdings Corp. saw -58.30% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SMFR fell by -4.63%, which changed the moving average for the period of 200-days by -76.72% in comparison to the 20-day moving average, which settled at $1.9200.
+In addition, Sema4 Holdings Corp. saw -53.81% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading